400 Metre Pace

 Take it easy

 You could save yourself as much as possible and then accelerate home in the last 100 metres.
-You do this by saving the anaerobic alactic system until the last 100 metres.
-If you run 100 metres in 11 seconds you will cover first 300 metres in 41.3 seconds at best (75% of 100 metres pace), and if you achieve 11 seconds in the last 100 metres you will finish in 52.3 seconds.
+You do this by keeping the anaerobic alactic system until the last 100 metres.
+If you run 100 metres in 11 seconds, you will cover the first 300 metres in 41.3 seconds at best (75% of 100 metres pace), and if you achieve 11 seconds in the last 100 metres, you will finish in 52.3 seconds.

-A second estimate could be that the optimal speed is 95% of 100 metres speed i.e. 11.6 seconds per 100 metres for the first part of the race.
-This would give a first 200 metres of 23.1 seconds, which would not be to demanding of the alactic system.
-The Creatine & Phosphate source would be diminishing and the lactic system would be contributing more and more, with a build up of lactic acid and the inevitable deceleration.
+A second estimate could be that the optimal speed is 95% of 100 metres speed, i.e. 11.6 seconds per 100 metres for the first part of the race.
+This would give a first 200 metres of 23.1 seconds, which would not be demanding of the alactic system.
+The Creatine & Phosphate source would be diminishing, and the lactic system would be contributing more and more, with a build-up of lactic acid and the inevitable deceleration.
 Good 400 metres runners are at about 80% of their 100 metres speed at the end of the race.
-The deceleration from 95% to 80% indicates a second 200 metres of about 87.5% of the 100 metres speed i.e. 24.8 seconds.
+The slowdown from 95% to 80% indicates a second 200 metres of approximately 87.5% of the 100 metres speed, i.e. 24.8 seconds.
 This would give a 400 metres time of 47.9 seconds.

 If we examine the times of elite athletes there are, in general, the following common factors:

-To obtain a predicted 400 metres time and the split time for each 100 metres enter the athlete's current 200 metres time and then select the "Calculate" button.
+To obtain a predicted 400 metres time and the split time for every 100 metres enter the athlete's current 200 metres time and then select the "Calculate" button.

 Run like a champion

-Jared Deacon has produced a spreadsheet which allows you to determine your 400 metre split times based on performing the event in a similar way to the top international 400 metre athletes e.g. Johnson, Reynolds, Wariner, Watts, Lewis for the men and Freeman, Clark for the ladies.
+Jared Deacon has produced a spreadsheet that allows you to determine your 400 metres split times based on similarly performing the event to the top international 400 metre athletes, e.g. Johnson, Reynolds, Wariner, Watts, Lewis for the men and Freeman, Clark for the ladies.
 Select this link to view the spreadsheet and check your times.

 100m split times from a 400m race result

-If the athlete is running in lane one then it is simple to determine their 100m split times but how do you determine their 100m split times when they are not in lane one?
-Based on the times taken at 100m, 200m, 300m and 400m makings for lane one and the lane in which the athlete is running it is possible to predict the athlete's 100m split times.
+If the athlete is running in lane one, then it is simple to determine their 100m split times, but how do you assess their 100m split times when they are not in lane one?
+Based on the times taken at 100m, 200m, 300m and 400m makings for lane one and the lane in which the athlete is running, it is possible to predict the athlete's 100m split times.